-- Exchanging.
-This means that the exchange is already processing your deposit.
-Sometimes the exchange rate can skyrocket or plummet down while your deposit is being confirmed.
+- Swapping.
+This means that the swap is already processing your deposit.
+Sometimes the swap rate can skyrocket or plummet down while your deposit is being confirmed.
 In this case, our partners will put your trade on hold, just so that you don't lose any money because of the rate drop.

-What you should do: if your exchange's been stuck with this status for some time, please click on the Contact support button.
+What you should do: if your swap has been stuck with this status for some time, please click on the Contact support button.

 - Sending to you.
-This means your deposit has already been traded at an exchange, and your newly acquired coins are on their way to your wallet.
-The delay will have no impact on the amount you are to receive, as the exchange's already been processed.
+This means your deposit has already been swapped, and your newly acquired coins are on their way to your wallet.
+The delay will have no impact on the amount you are to receive, as the swap has already been processed.

 - Failed.
-Unfortunately, exchanges can fail at times because of market fluctuations or technical issues.
+Unfortunately, swaps can fail at times because of market fluctuations or technical issues.

-What you should do: If you see that your exchange failed, please report it to our support team by hitting the Contact support button.
-Overall, no matter what's the reason behind your exchange failing, you'll never lose your money.
+What you should do: If you see that your swap has failed, please report it to our support team by hitting the Contact support button.
+Overall, no matter what the reason behind your swap failing, you'll never lose your money.